Mad River Micro-Baetis

 Above photo: For subtle but well-defined segmentation in the abdomen, I use a peacock quill, stripped and dyed light olive green.

-In the above and below photos, for tailing fibers, I use light ginger CDL and set them with a strand of Pearsall's silk thread pulled between the four fibers.
-The thorax setting the wings is pure Sage Kapok.
+Above photo: A tight wing-set using Kapok, which is much finer and more buoyant than Superfine dubbing, results in a very durable, high-floating dun.
+For tailing fibers, I use light ginger CDL and set them with a strand of Pearsall's silk thread pulled between the four fibers.
+The thorax setting the wings is pure Sage Kapok, and again, you reap the benefits of Kapok by longer, high-floating drifts.

 ~Micro Baetis~